embedly/embedly-docs/features/image/index.rst

 Image
 ^^^^^

-Image is a simple proxy that allows you to embed unsecure images into secure pages and use a fall back image for images not found.
-The image endpoint doesn't manipulate the image in anyway.
+Image is a simple proxy that allows you to embed insecure images into secure pages and use a fall back image for images not found.
+The image endpoint doesn't manipulate the image in any way.

 |more| Read the :doc:`endpoints/1/image/index`

 Resize
 ^^^^^^

-Resize is a specialized version of image that allows simple resizing of the image.
-Aspect ratio is always preserved, which means it's hard to predict the exact dimensions of the image ahead of time.
+Resize is a specialized version of the image endpoint that allows simple resizing of the image.
+Aspect ratio is always preserved.

 |more| Read the :doc:`endpoints/1/image/resize`